Kometa-Team/Kometa/docs/files/collections.md

 ## Dynamic Collections

-In addition to manually defining each Collection that you want in your library, Plex Meta Manager can also dynamically create collections based on a variety of different criteria, such as
+In addition to manually defining each Collection that you want in your library, Kometa can also dynamically create collections based on a variety of different criteria, such as

 * Collections for the top `X` popular people on TMDb (Bruce Willis, Tom Hanks etc.)